 Metacrawler: It is another metasearch engine that searches and delivers search results from Google, Bing, and Yahoo.
 By accessing multiple search engines for each query, it can provide you with a more relevant spectrum of results than you would from using any single search engine.

 Blekko: It helps eliminate spam from search results by allowing you to use slash tags to deliver results that are relevant.
 For example, you can search with the slashtag “/windows” to get results that have to do with Windows.

 Wolfram Alpha: It works in a way quite different from the traditional Search Engines.
 Search Engines index web pages, then look for textual matches, then give you lists of links.
 WOolfram|Alpha uses built-in knowledge curated by human experts to compute on the fly a specific answer to every query

 Ask: Ask.com is the largest of the small search engines having approximately 5% odd US market share.
 Forget its hated Ask toolbar for a moment and check it out.

 Gigablast: This one styles itself as a Green Search Engine as 90% of its power usage comes from wind energy.
 If you want, you can also perform your query on the coal-based search engines by clicking links below the search results.
 It has a pretty big index and some nice advanced search options too.

-Want more? take a look at this Meta Search Engine List.
+Want more?
+Take a look at these: